 In his short acceptance speech, Clooney credited his father and mother for his own moral and ethical upbringing.
 He went on to make an important point.

-It’s not what you are or what you do, or what you have achieved rather it’s who you are — and your values, and your efforts on behalf of others that define your character.
+It’s not what you are or what you do or what you have achieved; instead, it’s who you are — and your values, and your efforts on behalf of others that define your character.

-You may know that Clooney has brought issues of poverty and genocide in Sudan to a worldwide attention, and with his wife, Amal has supported United Nations efforts such as UNICEF and relief for global problems such as the Syrian refugee crisis.
+You may know that Clooney has brought issues of poverty and genocide in Sudan to worldwide attention.
+With his wife, Amal has supported United Nations efforts such as UNICEF and relief for global problems such as the Syrian refugee crisis.

 Pope Francis named Clooney, an ambassador to one of the pope’s pet projects “Scholas Occurrentes.”
 This is an arts program for youth begun by the pope when he was the archbishop of Buenos Aires.